Financial Management System for SMEs: Real-World Deployment of Accounts Receivable and Cash Flow Prediction: Real-World Performance and Impact

 \subsection{Cash Flow Forecasting Results}

-Cash flow forecasting evaluation revealed the importance of model simplicity and transparency in resource-constrained environments.
+Cash flow forecasting evaluation highlighted the importance of model simplicity and transparency in resource-constrained environments.
 Our custom modular approach consistently outperformed traditional time series methods (ARIMA, Prophet, SVR) when training data was limited.

-For the most challenging scenario - predicting 11 months based on only 1 month of historical data - our approach achieved 11.85\% mean absolute percentage error (MAPE) compared to 159.40\% for Prophet and 166.24\% for SVR.
-This dramatic performance difference highlights the unsuitability of standard time series approaches for SME scenarios: Prophet's trend and seasonality components severely overfit to noise in cold-start settings, and SVR lacks the inductive bias to model irregular income patterns without extensive data.
+In the most challenging scenario, predicting 11 months based on only 1 month of historical data, our approach achieved 11.85\% mean absolute percentage error (MAPE), compared to 159.40\% for Prophet and 166.24\% for SVR.
+This result illustrates the difficulty of applying standard time series approaches in SME cold-start settings.